• Skip to main content

 fourth july banner

 Your DIY July 4th Banner Paint Chip Pennant is finished!
-It looks cute hanging on the front door or a smaller version would be cute attached to a wreath.
+It looks cute hanging on the front door.
+Alternatively, a smaller version would be cute attached to a wreath.
+Just use a bit of clear tape to hang it for the party.
 There are so many places it would be great to decorate for patriotic parties.
-You may also enjoy this patriotic windsock craft for kids.

 How does your family celebrate the 4th of July?
-Do you think you will make this DIY 4th of July paint chip pennant banner?
+Do you think you will make this DIY 4th of July banner?

 Related Posts: